 4563 Bee Ridge Road, Sarasota, (941) 342-7711, goichisushicafe.com

 Even before the Covid-19 pandemic, Goichi’s thrived on takeout business.
 These days, the restaurant warns takeout customers that it may take as much as an hour or two to fulfill a request or to provide delivery (which it does through Uber Eats).
-For Goichi’s ramen, I’ll endure the wait.
+For Goichi’s ramen, we'll endure the wait.
 The restaurant makes five different types of broth fortified with different types of meats, fish and vegetables, then plops in plenty of slurpable noodles, flavorings like mushrooms, scallions, hard-boiled eggs, seaweed and pork, seafood, chicken… whatever.
 For takeout or delivery customers, the restaurant wisely packages the elements of the ramen separately, ensuring that your noodles don’t lose their texture.
 Just microwave the noodles and protein together for two minutes, submerge them in the hot broth and you’re in business.
 Goichi’s makes sushi, too, but it’s the ramen that keeps those takeout orders rolling in.

 4155 S. Tamiami Trail, Sarasota, (941) 921-6794, marcellosarasota.com